brocksar/brocksar.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Sarah and I am currently a Computer Science Masters student at the University of Massachusetts Amherst.
-I am currently working with Professor Yuriy Brun in the LASER lab on a project concerning fairness in facial recognition.
+I am currently working with Professor Yuriy Brun in the [link](http://laser.cs.umass.edu/ "LASER") lab on a project concerning fairness in facial recognition.